 Champions League Trivia

 Some may view that as simply the boring history, and those people will be pleased that stuff is over with.
-Now for 15 facts essentially guaranteed to impress your mates.
+Now for 15 facts to impress your mates.
 Or at least to make them think you are a total geek; or maybe both.